vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *tatprasādāc ca śiṣyo ‘pi tadrūpa ḥ saṁprakāśate* /

-The body of the Goddess Tripurasundarī, says Amṛ tānanda, is the one she has assumed, in her play, of her own free will \( *svecchāgṛ hīta-līlāvigraha* \).
+The body of the Goddess Tripurasundarī, says Amṛtānanda, is the one she has assumed, in her play, of her own free will \( *svecchāgṛhīta-līlāvigraha* \).

 The nature of the guru, he adds, being that of the deity’s body, the deity is also in his body.
 And this is also to be found in the body of the disciple, who “having benefi ted from the grace of his master, shines, like him, like the deity.”
 We note here again the importance always given in Tantric traditions to the grace bestowed by the spiritual master, which replicates on